-For more information on the Board of Directors’ civil rights program, and the procedures to file a complaint, contact Candy Barsotti at 321-253-4430, email firstname.lastname@example.org; or visit at the BAFI office, located at 4676 N. Wickham Road, Melbourne, FL 32935.
+For more information about the Board of Directors’ civil rights program, and the procedures to file a complaint, contact David Zambino at (321) 253-4430, email email@example.com; or visit the BAFI office, located at 4676 N. Wickham Road, Melbourne, FL 32935.

-For transportation-related Title VI matters, a complainant may file a complaint directly with the Federal Transit Administration by filing a complaint with the Office of Civil Rights, Attention: Title VI Program Coordinator, East Building, 5th Floor – TCR, 1200, New Jersey Avenue, SE, Washington, D.C.
+For transportation-related Title VI matters, a complainant may file a complaint directly with the Federal Transit Administration through the Office of Civil Rights, Attention: Title VI Program Coordinator, East Building, 5th Floor – TCR, 1200, New Jersey Avenue, SE, Washington, D.C.
 20590.